Texas seized part of the US-Mexico border and blocked federal Border Patrol agents. Here’s what happened next | KRDO

 “By January 26, 2024, please confirm that the State will provide U.S. Border Patrol with the access described above,” DHS General Counsel Jonathan E. Meyer wrote in a letter to Paxton.
 “If the State refuses the requested access in part, but not in whole, please specify what access you intend to deny.”

+The 26 attorneys general from Iowa, Utah, Alabama, Alaska, Arkansas, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Oklahoma, Ohio, South Carolina, South Dakota, Tennessee, Virginia, West Virginia and Wyoming all signed the letter.
+Leadership from the state legislature of Arizona also signed the letter.

+“I want to thank my colleagues from across the country for their support as Texas does the job that Biden refuses to do,” Paxton said in a news release Monday.
+“The invasion, encouraged by Biden’s refusal to follow federal statutory law, is the biggest threat facing this country.
+Texas will continue doing everything in her power to close the border and protect America.”

-CNN’s Devan Cole, Priscilla Alvarez, Josh Campbell and Anna-Maja Rappard contributed to this report.
+CNN’s Devan Cole, Priscilla Alvarez, Josh Campbell, Joe Sutton and Anna-Maja Rappard contributed to this report.

 The-CNN-Wire